lisandroCT/lisandroCT.github.io/_posts/portfolio/2017-11-14-sweet-meat.md

 img: sweet-meat.jpg
 order: 1
 ---
-Free-to-Play endless runner with an innovative tweak: Twitter users can play God by sending threats to all active players in real-time.
+Multiplatform mobile free-to-play endless runner game integrated with Twitter.
+Users can play God by sending threats and changing gameplay rules to all active players in real-time using tweets.
+The game was featured by Google and nominated for Best Latin American Game in the [BIG Festival](http://bigfestival.com.br).